aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/ui.md

 ---

 :::info
 For the purpose of this lab, Argo CD server has already been exposed outside of the cluster using `Load Balancer` type.
-To see how we set up Argo CD in the cluster with EKS Terraform Blueprint, please refer to this [section](https://github.com/aws-samples/eks-workshop-v2/blob/d12e0008d688460f2d0a93c83e1ff3c5b03f72e6/terraform/modules/cluster/addons.tf#L240-L254).
+To see how we set up Argo CD in the cluster with EKS Terraform Blueprint, please refer to this [Terraform configuration](https://github.com/aws-samples/eks-workshop-v2/blob/d12e0008d688460f2d0a93c83e1ff3c5b03f72e6/terraform/modules/cluster/addons.tf#L240-L254).
 :::

 To get the URL from Argo CD service, run the following command: